halex5000/ld-articles/LaunchDarkly Svelte/Using LaunchDarkly with Svelte.md

 }
 ```

-The data from this endpoint can be consumed in the `index.svelte` file by loading it with `fetch`.
+The data from this endpoint can be consumed in the `index.svelte` file by loading it using Svelte's `fetch`.

 ```javascript
 <script context="module">